ki42/220629-Coding-Challenge/README.md

 Header sections count: (underline separator count) return number (One counter function with varibles in or two counter functions...)
 Inside the article section count <url> tags return number Section Count:

-add it to a structured output file (JSON, CSV) - If CSV - create readme for field names
+add it to a structured output file (JSON, CSV) - If CSV - create readme for field names or header row

 Else
 Do nothing